World's first toilet park flush with success in Korea

-SUWON, South Korea (Reuters) - Rodin’s Thinker is pondering even harder than usual as he sits astride a toilet at what has been dubbed the world’s first theme park dedicated to the humble restroom - a monument to one South Korean man’s vision.
+SUWON, South Korea, Nov 27 (Reuters) - Rodin’s Thinker is pondering even harder than usual as he sits astride a toilet at what has been dubbed the world’s first theme park dedicated to the humble restroom - a monument to one South Korean man’s vision.

 The park, located about an hour outside of Seoul in the city of Suwon - otherwise known as the home of Samsung Electronics - centres around a toilet-shaped museum building that was once the home of Sim Jae-duck, founder and first president of the World Toilet Association.